-BOTTOM PARAMETER - B1 See page XX to reprogram the bottom parameter.
+BOTTOM PARAMETER - B1 See page 59 to reprogram the bottom parameter.

-RESPONSE PARAMETER - R2 See page XX to reprogram the response parameter.
+RESPONSE PARAMETER - R2 See page 57 to reprogram the response parameter.

-TOP PARAMETER - T3 See page XX to reprogram the top parameter.
+TOP PARAMETER - T3 See page 58 to reprogram the top parameter.

-box is reprogrammed.
+These parameters will always be displayed until the control box is reprogrammed.
 Once reprogrammed, the values for the parameters will appear in the window of the control box.
 The new parameters will maintain their value for approximately a two week period.
-If the unit is not used within this time frame, the parameparameters, see pages XX and XX.
+If the unit is not used within this time frame, the parameters will automatically return to the normal settings.